Last updated Jan. 10, 2022, by Teresa Carvalho, MS

-Stalevo is an oral drug formulation developed by Novartis that contains a combination of three different drugs — carbidopa, levodopa and entacapone — to treat Parkinson’s disease.
+Stalevo is an oral therapy developed by Novartis that contains a combination of three different medicines — carbidopa, levodopa, and entacapone — for Parkinson’s disease.
 The three work together to boost the amount of dopamine in the brain, thereby relieving the symptoms of Parkinson’s.

 How Stalevo works

 Levodopa is a precursor of dopamine and can cross the blood-brain barrier and be converted into dopamine in the brain.
 The blood-brain barrier is a highly selective membrane that protects the central nervous system from circulating toxins and bacteria, and is often an obstacle for therapies that need to reach nerve cells in the brain.

 When levodopa is administered orally, it is rapidly broken down by a biological process called decarboxylation that limits its amount reaching the brain.
 Carbidopa inhibits this process, making more levodopa available for the brain.